ceruulean/cv/content/_index.md

 -  Documented database type variables.
 -  Prototyped UI features.
--  Implemented an auto-junction feature in the frontend that allows users to create a many-to-many (M2M) relation with a single checkbox.
+-  Implemented an auto‑junction feature in the frontend that allows users to create a many‑to‑many (M2M) relation with a single checkbox.

 ## 🎓 Education